3mma-mack/Riboviz-honours/.github/ISSUE_TEMPLATE/add-new-species.md

 - [ ] Add annotation files to Annotation folder
 - [ ] Create a provenance.txt file.
 - [ ] Add your first dataset.

+More information on setting up a new example species can be found [here](https://github.com/riboviz/example-datasets/blob/add-new-dataset-documentation-72/add-new-dataset.md)